fpsom/ngs-data-integration/README.md

 `LOC`, `Chromosome`, `Start`, `End`, `gene.features.locus`, `Genes` and `Strand`

-The first column (`LOC`) corresponds to the identifier assigned to each gene after the tuxedo protocol (???ref???), columns `Chromosome`, `Start`, `End`, `gene.features.locus` and `Strand` define the exact chromosomal position of the site and column `Genes` contains the gene names that the particular loci has been annotated with.
+The first column (`LOC`) corresponds to the identifier assigned to each gene after the tuxedo protocol [1], columns `Chromosome`, `Start`, `End`, `gene.features.locus` and `Strand` define the exact chromosomal position of the site and column `Genes` contains the gene names that the particular loci has been annotated with.

 A snippet of the data is the following: